5% growth target… China releases 1,000 billion yuan to stimulate the economy

 However, China’s national debt ratio increased by 2.25 times compared with 10 years ago, a sharp increase compared with that of the United States (1.17 times) and countries developed (1.06 times).
 The IMF predicts that China’s national debt ratio will reach 110.1% in 2029, equal to that of the group of developed countries.

 “Phantom debt” held by Chinese local governments is also one of the potential factors threatening the Chinese economy.
 Asset management company Fidelity has diagnosed that China’s national debt ratio exceeds 130%, including local government financing vehicle (LGFV) debt.
 LGFV is a special company under the local government established for infrastructure development and financing.
 LGFV debt is called phantom debt because it is not included in central government debt statistics.
 Foreign media analyzed that this special bond issue was also the result of the central government taking the initiative in favor of local governments that were unable to increase their debt.
 Some point out that the global economy will fall into an inflation swamp as the United States and China, the two main axes driving the global economy, both significantly increase their budget deficits.
-Indeed, if both countries increase the amount of their government bond issuance, government bond prices could fall and interest rates could skyrocket.
+Indeed, if both countries increase the amount of their government bond issuance, government bond prices might fall and interest rates might skyrocket.

 Journalist Kim In-yeop [email protected]